nbaars/owasp-training/README.md

 - Download [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - Download [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

+You should be able to change the proxy settings of your laptop, if not please download Firefox Portable Edition (https://portableapps.com/apps/internet/firefox_portable)

 Only download them, if the internet connection is fast enough we will use the online version hosted on Google Cloud.

 ## Online